1.1 Section 2 of this statement is the interpretation section

 1.6 The Borough of Reading

-The Borough is some 4040 hectares in size with a current population of 155,000 persons within its boundary and a population of 255,000 persons within the greater Reading urban area.
-Over 13% of the population is made up from minority ethnic communities.
+The Borough is some 4040 hectares in size with a current population of 161,780 persons within its boundary and a population of 233,000 persons within the greater Reading urban area.
+35% of the population is made up from black and minority ethnic communities.
 The strategic location of M4 and the proximity to Heathrow Airport and London has permitted Reading to develop into a major employer in computer companies.
 In the centre of Reading is located a major shopping and leisure area, which also has a thriving evening economy.
 Unemployment in Reading is generally low.
-The areas surrounding the town centre are generally residential with some industrial zones and small shopping precincts.
+The areas surrounding the town centre are generally residential with some industrial zones, small shopping precincts and leisure facilities.

 The following have been consulted in respect of this Statement:-